foqueiroz/arcdocs.github.io/book/software/applications/ansys.md

 ### [Running Ansys CLI](./ansys/ansyscli)

-Ansys CLI specificic information can be found by clicking the link above.
+Ansys CLI specific information can be found by clicking the link above.

 ## Additional Step for Using Ansys the First Time